Cream Cheese Pancakes (High-Protein Breakfast!)

 Instructions

-• Place flour, baking powder, and salt into a medium bowl.
-Mix to combine.
+• Mix the flour, baking powder, and salt together in a medium bowl.
+Set aside.

-• Then, add cream cheese, milk, butter, and sugar to a large bowl and use a hand mixer to combine all ingredients together until smooth.
+• Place the cream cheese, milk, butter, and sugar in a large bowl.
+Use a hand mixer set on medium/high speed to combine all ingredients together until smooth.
+Scrape down the bottom and sides of the bowl as needed.

-• Crack the eggs into the wet ingredients and whisk until combined.
+• Add the eggs and vanilla extract.
+Whisk until combined.

-• Next, heat a large skillet over low/medium heat.
-Spray skillet with non-stick cooking spray.
+• Heat a large skillet set over low/medium heat.
+Spray the skillet with nonstick cooking spray.

 Tips & Notes

-*This batter is supposed to be thicker, but the longer you let it sit the more glutinous and thick it will become.
-If that happens add 1 tablespoon of additional milk at a time until the batter is scoopable.
+• Batter Consistency: This pancake batter is on the thicker side.
+The longer it sits, the thicker it becomes.
+If needed, add 1 tablespoon of additional milk at a time until the batter is scoopable.

 Nutrition